sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                         </div>
                         <div id="collapseThree" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                Depending on what your wipe mode is set to it either wipes all sensitive data (erases your usernames, passwords, keys etc.) or if you are using full wipe mode it does a complete erase of the OnlyKey including sensitive data and all firmware (this requires reloading firmware).
+                                Depending on what your wipe mode is set to it either wipes all sensitive data (erases your usernames, passwords, keys etc.) or if you are using full wipe mode it does a complete erase of the OnlyKey including sensitive data and all firmware (this requires reloading firmware). <br><br>
+                                Use this PIN when you wish to wipe all sensitive data from the OnlyKey and restore it to a factory default state.
                             </div>
                         </div>
                     </div>